The Vél d’Hiv Raid: The French Police at the Service of the Gestapo

 In a timely release, three companion books, Operation Yellow Star and Black Thursday (June 27, 2017) and The Vél d’Hiv Raid (September 5, 2017) bring to light one of the most traumatic events in French history during the 20th century.
-Written by Maurice Rajsfus, a Jewish survivor who became an investigative journalist for Le Monde and a controversial outspoken critic of the French Police, the three books offer detailed archival research and a first-hand witness account of the infamous roundup in France on July 16, 1942, in which over 13,000 immigrant Jews were arrested and detained for three days in squalid conditions at the Paris sporting stadium, the Vélodrome d’Hiver.
-The Vél d’Hiv Raid, as it is now known, was conducted by the French Police on their own initiative, without direction from the Gestapo, and is an event distinguished in history for its horrific display of local anti-Semitism under the Nazi occupying force.
+Written by Maurice Rajsfus, a Jewish survivor who became an editor and contributor to Le Monde, an investigative journalist and a controversial outspoken critic of the French Police, the three books offer detailed archival research and a first-hand witness account of the infamous roundup in France on July 16, 1942, in which over 13,000 immigrant Jews were arrested and detained for three days in squalid conditions at the Paris sporting stadium, the Vélodrome d’Hiver.
+The Vél d’Hiv Raid, as it is now known, was conducted by the French Police on their own initiative, and is an event distinguished in history for its horrific display of local anti-Semitism under the Nazi occupying force.

 The Vél d’Hiv Raid: The French Police at the Service of the Gestapo dives into arrest records, right-wing media accounts, memoranda, and preparations for the raid.
 The author correctly points out that only a spare few of the policemen refused to obey orders and resist participating in this humiliation of 13,000 citizens of their city.
 Upon Liberation, the French Police were decorated with a collective Legion of Honor by General Charles de Gaulle.
 And it was only at the 70th anniversary of the raid, in 2012, that a French politician officially apologized for the raid, yet the French Police have to this day never done so.
 The author’s book is a compelling argument that this fact is a national embarrassment and a warning to citizens of every country about institutions under strong governments that are allowed to act with impunity.
 A Foreword by Michel Warschawski echoes the author’s call to solidarity among individuals to come to the aid of those targeted for their race, religion or ethnicity and not to accept an argument of collective immunity.